 The Cattaraugus Region Community Foundation

-Established in 1995, The Community Foundation is an independent, public charity that is growing good by connecting donors to the causes they care about most in our region.
+Established in 1994, the Cattaraugus Region Community Foundation is a public 501 (c)(3) nonprofit organization that is growing good by connecting donors to the causes they care about most in our region.
 Grants from the foundation support many areas including education, scholarships, health care, the arts, community development, human service and youth development.

-CRCF has an 18-member board of directors and primarily serves Cattaraugus County, but also has funds established with donors in Pennsylvania and other New York counties.
+CRCF has a 20-member board of directors and primarily serves Cattaraugus County, but also has funds established with donors in Pennsylvania and other New York counties.

-The Community Foundation currently manages about 75 funds and scholarships.
+The Community Foundation currently manages more than 150 funds and scholarships.